 1. Goggles: Make sure that the eye seals have not perished and leak water.
 Check your strap and make sure the nose pieces aren’t brittle and are securely attached.
 Make sure the lenses aren’t scratched.
 If your goggles have any of these issues, consider replacing them and bringing them as back-ups to your new ones.

-2. Wetsuit: Check for potential tears and frayed seams.
+2. Wetsuit: Check your suit for potential tears and frayed seams.
 Look for holes and cuts; these can be patched and glued to prevent water entering the suit.
 Jack & Adam’s can help you decide if the suit can be repaired.
 Wetsuits aren’t required, so don’t worry if you don’t have one.

-6: Running Shoes: Look to see that they are not worn out of alignment or that the midsole is crushed.
+6. Running Shoes: Look to see that they are not worn out of alignment or that the midsole is crushed.
 Cut down or replace any long or frayed shoe laces.
 If using elastic laces make sure that have not lost elasticity and that any plastic is still in good working condition